TheNPC-sketch/srv3-karaoke-extractor/README.md

-# srv3-karaoke-extractor
-Extract and convert YouTube karaoke-style (.srv3) subtitles to .ass while downloading videos, with a fully automated installer for Ubuntu-based distros.

-# srv3 – YouTube Karaoke Subtitle Extractor (.srv3 → .ass)
+# srv3-karaoke-extractor – YouTube Karaoke Subtitle Extractor (.srv3 → .ass)

 `srv3` is a Linux command-line tool designed specifically for YouTube videos that use karaoke-style, syllable-animated subtitles (the `.srv3` subtitle format).